AK-Khan02/Misc/README.md

 2. Ensure you have the required environment and dependencies set up.
 For Python scripts, this might involve creating a virtual environment and installing dependencies via `pip`.
 For Java projects, ensure you have the JDK installed, etc.
 3. Follow any specific instructions provided within individual project folders or files, such as `Read Me.md` files for setup and usage guidelines.

-## Contributing

-Feel free to explore, fork, and experiment with the code in this repository.
-If you have suggestions, improvements, or new misc code snippets you'd like to share, I welcome contributions!
-Please feel free to fork the repository, make your changes, and submit a pull request.

-## Disclaimer

-This repository is a personal collection of miscellaneous code.
-It's intended for sharing and educational purposes.
-While I strive to maintain quality and functionality in all projects, the diverse nature of this repository means that support and maintenance levels are little to none.